-- U.S. and non-U.S. biotechnology/pharmaceutical/medical device companies, or other publicly or privately held for-profit entities. - U.S. and non-U.S. public and private non-profit entities, such as universities, colleges, hospitals, laboratories, units of state and local governments, and eligible agencies of the federal government in collaboration with biotechnology/pharmaceutical/medical device companies, or other publicly or privately held for-profit entities. - MJFF encourages the inclusion of researchers who span career stages. - Early career investigators (within 1-7 years of first independent appointment or equivalent) are encouraged to apply and are permitted to serve as Principal Investigator (PI); Post-doctoral fellows are permitted to serve as Co-Principal Investigator (Co-PI).
+- U.S. and non-U.S. biotechnology/pharmaceutical/medical device companies, or other publicly or privately held for-profit entities, applying as a sole applicant or in partnership with either for-profit entity(is) or non-profit groups, including universities, colleges, hospitals, laboratories, units of state and local governments, and eligible agencies of the federal government.
+In such partnerships, the for-profit group is expected to serve as the primary grantee and lead continued development of the program, if successful. - MJFF encourages the inclusion of researchers who span career stages. - Early career investigators (within 1-7 years of first independent appointment or equivalent) are encouraged to apply and are permitted to serve as Principal Investigator (PI); Post-doctoral fellows are permitted to serve as Co-Principal Investigator (Co-PI).
 Training and fellowship activities are not supported through this program.